junegunn/fzf.vim/README.md

     \ call fzf#vim#files(<q-args>, fzf#vim#with_preview({'options': ['--layout=reverse', '--info=inline']}), <bang>0)
 ```

-You can just omit the spec argument if you only want the previwer.
+You can just omit the spec argument if you only want the previewer.

 ```vim
 command! -bang -nargs=? -complete=dir Files